GWU-Advanced-OS/project-firecracker2/report.md

 ### Reference Monitor

-The device manager, the jailer, vmm (http requests), rate limiter provide orchestration of resources across VMs.
+The jailer checks whether the microVM has access to certain resources (which provides complete mediation) and validates all paths and the VMs `id` when starting a new microVM.
+The Event Manager is responsible for validating the notifications and executing the events that occur in the system.

+The jailer executes at a higher level of privilege which prevents attacks that will allow a user to spawn multiple new microVMs from another microVM on the system.
+If an attacker gains access to a microVM, they are only able to execute at that level of privilege and do not have permission to do Denial of Service attacks.
+This will ensure some level of tamperproofness in the system.

 # System performance.
 Compared to Linux?

 ### Boot Speed
-Firecracker performs best when the MicroVMS are pre-configred through the pre-boot controller's API (above)
+Firecracker performs best when the MicroVMS are pre-configred through the pre-boot controller's API (above).
 - Specifically recall the `VmResources.boot_config` struct member

 ![Firecracker_Performance_Graph](img/firecracker_boot_times.JPG)

-This graph[[1]] shows the boot times for firecracker microVMs (pre-configured (FC-pre) and otherwise (FC)), compared to QEMU and CloudHV
+This graph([1]) shows the boot times for firecracker microVMs (pre-configured (FC-pre) and otherwise (FC)), compared to QEMU and CloudHV
 - FC-pre has significantly better performance than QEMU, on-par with CloudHV in serial and slightly faster in parallel
 - FC is still better than QEMU, but is notably worse than it's pre-configured variant